Your Future Begins Here

 Gap years provide motivated students an opportunity to postpone their enrollment for one year to pursue a non-academic pursuit for personal enrichment.
 The decision to take a year break in one’s academic journey is significant and should be made only after much thought and deliberation about how the year will help the student grow and develop from this experience.

 Students admitted through Fall Freshman admission are permitted to postpone their enrollment for one year.
 An exception will be made for students who must complete two years of mandatory national military service; in these cases, a two-year postponement will be permitted.
 Students admitted through January Freshman admission are permitted to postpone enrollment for one semester.
 International students that are not granted an F-1 Visa do not need to submit an enrollment deposit until they are approved for their F-1 Visa.
 Requests are approved only to pursue non-academic experiences; therefore, no academic coursework may be taken during the postponement period.
-A student may only postpone enrollment once.
+A student may only postpone enrollment up to three semesters.

 To postpone your enrollment, you must first enroll at Anna Maria College and submit the $300/$500 non-refundable enrollment fee by the deadline stated in your admission letter.
 You must then email the Office of Admission to make a formal request to postpone your enrollment by August 1 for Fall Freshmen and December 15 for January Freshmen.
 Specific plans for how you will spend their gap year must be outlined as part of the request.
 Requests are considered by the admission committee on a case by case basis and approval is not guaranteed.